Best holiday rental deals in Malaysia

 Holiday cottages, homes & apartments with sauna

-Popular holiday rental amenities Malaysia
+Popular holiday rental amenities in Malaysia

 Malaysian meals range from lavish feasts to beachside seafood to flavoursome street food.
 Some of the best fast food can be found at George Town's Lorong Baru.
 This is not fast food as you know it.
 Instead, evenings are characterised by 'hawker' stalls steaming with fresh otak-otak (fish curry), wok-seared pickled vegetables, rice and bean sprouts, and prawn noodle soup.